dsogari/doml/packages/core/syntax.md

 `
 ```

-The number of backticks in the closing delimiter must mach that of the opening delimiter, e.g.:
+The number of backticks in the closing delimiter must match that of the opening delimiter, e.g.:

 ````text
 plu```